December 2: Harry Burleigh, the composer,

 December 5: A tie between two titanic 20th century cultural icons and influences, Walt Disney and Little Richard.

-Ira Gershwin, who with his brother and partner George contributed some of America’s most memorable and enduring songs and musicals.
+December 6: A tie between Ira Gershwin, who with his brother and partner George contributed some of America’s most memorable and enduring songs and musicals; and the groundbreaking and inspiring Patsy Mink.

 December